Skip to main content

 This can also help you to work out if a test is nearing completion or not, an important date to be aware of.

-Analyze statistics from your exports
+Analyze statistics from your Dashboard

 Analyzing your data will allow you to draw conclusions about the best scenarios to use for your website as well as to create new tests and continuously optimize your strategy.